CodeStory/codestoryway-devoxx14be/README.md

 </dependency>
 ```

-Let's try writing the resources we would need to do our app for Jean-Claude.
+Let's write the resources we need to do our app for Jean-Claude.

 We need some kind of developer domain object: